v-pbartley/openhack-mc4h/Challenge-6/Readme.md

 In this challenge you will learn about the mapping that happens between the Azure API for FHIR and the Dynamics Industry health data model.

 ## Background
-Microsoft's Cloud for Healthcare healthcare data store is **Azure API for FHIR**, while leveraging the **Dynamics** Industry data model for health.
-Synchronizing data between these two data models requires several layers of mapping, most of which is setup, managed and controlled via the SyncAdmin for FHIR Page in Dynamics.
+Microsoft's Cloud for Healthcare healthcare data store is **Azure API for FHIR**, while leveraging the **Dynamics** Industry data model for health in Dataverse.
+Synchronizing data between these two data models requires several layers of mapping, most of which is setup, managed, and controlled via the SyncAdmin for FHIR Page in Dynamics.

 ## Learning Objectives
 + Understand and Explain each layer of mapping